-Make this no fuss 3-ingredient homemade strawberry jam with local strawberries this summer and you’ll be enjoying it on toast, scones and ice cream long after.
-Yum!
+Make this no-fuss, 3-ingredient, low sugar strawberry jam without pectin this summer and you’ll be enjoying it on toast, scones, crepes and ice cream long after.

-Homemade strawberry jam brings back lots of memories for me.
-Every year growing up, for as long as I can remember, my mother went to the market during strawberry season in Montreal and brought home a “flat” of strawberries – I can’t remember if that was 12 or 24 boxes.
-She called on my sisters and me to help hull the berries and then proceeded to make our annual batch of strawberry jam with heady aromas filling the house.
-She made it very loose, almost saucy – delicious!
-I’ve since learned that you can make it thicker if you want just by cooking it a bit longer.
+Every year, way back when, my mother went to the market during strawberry season in Montreal and brought home a flat of strawberries.
+She called on me and my sisters to help hull the berries and then proceeded to make our annual batch of exquisite strawberry jam.
+Heady aromas filled the house.

 Tailor To Your Taste